MicrosoftDocs/memdocs/memdocs/manage-identities.md

 - If you **currently use Microsoft 365** and have your users and groups in the Microsoft 365 admin center, then these users and groups are also available in the Endpoint Manager admin center.

   Azure AD and Endpoint Manager use a "tenant", which is your organization, such as Contoso or Microsoft.
-If you have multiple tenants, be sure to sign into the Endpoint Manager admin center in the same Microsoft 365 tenant.
+If you have multiple tenants, sign into the Endpoint Manager admin center in the same Microsoft 365 tenant as your existing users and groups.

   For more information on what a tenant is, go to [Quickstart: Set up a tenant](/azure/active-directory/develop/quickstart-create-new-tenant).